 Having said that, I have to be honest with you.
-Last weekend my Finnish friend visited me and obviously we needed to celebrate this special occasion.
-Let’s just say it involved a bit too much alcohol and it didn’t lead to very yogic behaviour.
+Last weekend my Finnish friend visited me and obviously, we needed to celebrate this special occasion.
+Let’s just say it involved a bit too much alcohol and it didn’t lead to very yogic behavior.
 I was a little bit disappointed with myself but you live and learn (maybe).
 The course has been quite intensive so in a way it doesn’t surprise me that I failed once.

-That got me thinking that why haven’t these corrections been made also earlier back home?!
+That got me thinking that why haven’t these corrections been made back home earlier?!
 Then again, I’ve noticed that some of the asanas are a bit different from what I’m used to back home.
-Or alignments and movements etc. are stressed differently.
-Even though Ashtanga at its core is the same everywhere there are slight variations across the globe.
-In general, it is pretty cool anyway that you can practice anywhere and we are all doing the same thing.
+Similarly, some alignments and movements are stressed differently.
+Even though Ashtanga at its core is the same everywhere, there are slight variations across the globe.
+In general, it is pretty cool though that you can practice anywhere and we are all doing the same thing.

-For the last week we are supposed be at the shala 6.45 so we have time to do sama vritti (breathing) exercises and Ganesha mantra chanting.
-So now I need to get up 15-20 minutes earlier as I’ve been doing.
-I didn’t sleep too good last night because my fan is broken and it kept making a horrible noise.
+For the last week, we are supposed to be at the shala 6.45am so we have time to do Sama Vritti (breathing) exercises and Ganesha mantra chanting.
+So, now I need to get up 15-20 minutes earlier what I’ve been doing.
+I didn’t sleep too well last night because my fan is broken and it kept making a horrible noise.

-Getting fond of pranayama
+Getting Fond of Pranayama

 I also felt that I really want to continue my practice after this course as well.
 Not only on the mat but everything (well, almost) else as well.
-The breathing exercises, meditation etc. So, when driving home after the asana clinic I felt really appreciative about everything: what I have learned during this course and my life in general and being able to stay here on Koh Phangan.
+The breathing exercises, meditation etc. So, when driving home after the asana clinic I felt really appreciative of everything: what I have learned during this course and my life in general, and being able to stay here on Koh Phangan, in Thailand.